 Euclid Avenue, Boulder, CO 80309

 (303) 492-6411; (800) 255-9168

-The central campus and Bear Creek recreation centers are accessible to campus guests during your stay.
+The central campus and Williams Village recreation centers are accessible to campus guests during your stay.
 Show your lodging & dining or guest access card as ID and pay upon entering unless the entrance fees are covered by your conference/camp.
 Youth under the age of 15 must be accompanied by an adult.

 Be in the know.
 Know what to do.

 - CU Conference Services is committed to keeping our guests notified with up-to-date and real-time information in the infrequent event of campus closures, extreme weather and other emergencies.
 CUCS accomplishes this goal by automatically signing up on-site clients and adult attendees to our automated RAVE Alert System.
 Adults’ (18+) e-mail and/or cell phone number(s) provided at registration/check-in are sent to the CU Boulder Alert administrator to be included in the alert database.
 Individuals are active in the database only for the duration of the event or program on campus.
 Depending on the contact information provided, alerts are sent straight to either e-mail accounts and/or mobile devices via our text messaging service.